 About the Project

-5 international undergraduate students who have come to study in the last 4 years, from different disciplines and countries and speaking different languages will work with their international peers to collect information on student experiences which report on:
+Five international undergraduate students who have come to study at Warwick in the last four years, from different disciplines and countries and speaking different languages, worked with their international peers to collect information on student experiences which demonstrated: